dvdesolve/l2-multimd/README.md

 ## Usage
 Load all needed modules and set environment variables if necessary.
 Don't forget about SLURM itself (script will remind you if `sbatch` command isn't found)!
 Then copy all necessary folders and files for MD simulations somewhere to scratch filesystem.
-After that prepare the **TASKFILE** (see corresponding chapter below) and set necessary directives.
+After that prepare the **TASKFILE** (see corresponding chapter below) and set necessary keywords.
 Finally, `cd` into your **DATAROOT** (see below), choose necessary engine and run `~/_scratch/opt/l2-multimd/multimd.sh engine TASKFILE`.

 ## **TASKFILE** synopsis
-**TASKFILE** consists of pairs *DIRECTIVE params*.
+**TASKFILE** consists of pairs *KEYWORD params*.
 Comments are allowed and marked with `#`.
 You can't use them inside line - only the whole line could be commented out.
 Any extra spaces at the beginning of the line are ignored.
 Empty lines are also ignored.
-Directive keywords are case-insensitive.
+Keywords are case-insensitive.

-Here is the full list of supported directives (as of version 0.4.3):
+Here is the full list of supported keywords:
 * **DATAROOT**
 * **AMBERROOT**
 * **NAMDROOT**